 unemployment hovers around double digits, a realization dawned on me, one that I thought

-with a creeping disease that forebodes more agony unless we confront it for what it is.
+creeping disease that forebodes more agony unless we confront it for what it is.
+The malaise

-The malaise is our addiction to debt.
-Debt is debilitating us collectively as cities, counties,
+is our addiction to debt.
+Debt is debilitating us collectively as cities, counties, states, and the

-to debt does not begin with our governments.
-It all starts at the personal level because it
+debt does not begin with our governments.
+It all starts at the personal level because it is the

-is the addiction to individual over-borrowing that contributed to the subprime mortgage
+addiction to individual over-borrowing that contributed to the subprime mortgage banking

-banking crisis which in turn precipitated the last economic recession.
-This in turn led to
+crisis which in turn precipitated the last economic recession.
+This in turn led to worsening

-worsening deficits in the budgets of all levels of government.
-We are so inured to the
+deficits in the budgets of all levels of government.
+We are so inured to the addiction of debt,

-addiction of debt, that few politicians have been willing to even discuss the cure.
-To
+that few politicians have been willing to even discuss the cure.
+To reduce a deficit,

-reduce a deficit, according to conventional wisdom, one must cut spending or increase
+according to conventional wisdom, one must cut spending or increase income.
+For the